Beyond Autocomplete: Designing CopilotLens Towards Transparent and Explainable AI Coding Agents: Probe: An Interactive and Modular Explanation Layer

 \subsection{Level 2: On-Demand Exploration of Development Rationale (\autoref{fig:copilot-lens-extended-interface})}

 To address \emph{G2 (Scaffold Deep Understanding)} and \emph{G3 (Foster Calibrated Trust)}, the system provides a second, deeper layer of user-triggered exploration of the agent’s rationale behind code modifications.
 Activated by the user, this level initiates an intensive, AI-powered analysis of a specific code change in relation to the entire codebase.
 The resulting insights are presented in distinct, evidence-based sections.
-The system first identifies \emph{\textbf{Codebase Influences}} by surfacing the existing functional components—such as specific classes, functions, or documentation files—that likely guided the agent's implementation.
+The system first identifies \emph{\textbf{Codebase Influences}} by surfacing the existing functional components that likely guided the agent's implementation, such as specific classes, functions, or documentation files.
 For each influence, it provides a description and a direct link to the source artifact as verifiable evidence.

 This deeper analysis also articulates the \emph{\textbf{Coding Conventions}} the agent adhered to, detecting language-specific architectural patterns, naming conventions, and stylistic choices, and other programming best practices and concepts.
 It provides a rationale for why a particular convention was applied and demonstrates its use with a concrete example of the generated code.
-To further encourage critical evaluation, the system can also propose \emph{\textbf{Alternative Implementations}}, describing different architectural/syntactic approaches and discussing their potential trade-offs, which is a form of contrastive explanation shown to improve independent decision-making \cite{zana2025constructive}.
+To further encourage critical evaluation, the system can also propose \emph{\textbf{Alternative Implementations}}, describing different architectural or syntactic approaches and discussing their potential trade-offs.
+This form of contrastive explanation has been shown to improve independent decision-making \cite{zana2025constructive}.
 By providing these specific, context-based insights, this exploratory level offers a tangible trust affordance, allowing developers to critically assess the AI's output against the project's established structure and practices.